adanph15/Impresioname/README.md

 <br><br>

+## USUABILITY ✨

+1. **Intuitive Design:**
+   + Ensure that the navigation and overall site design are intuitive, allowing users to easily find what they are looking for.
+Guest options should be accessible to everyone, and user options are available from the same page.

+2. **Design Consistency:**
+   + Maintain consistency in the design across all pages to make users feel comfortable and avoid confusion when transitioning from one section to another.

+3. **Color Contrast:**
+   + Maintain good contrast between text and background to facilitate readability.

+4. **Responsives:**
+   + The application is fully responsive between mobile devices, tablets and PC.

+5. **Forms:**
+   + Simplify forms as much as possible by removing unnecessary fields and organizing them into clear sections.

+6. **Clear Error Messages:**
+   + If a user makes an error while completing a form, provide clear error messages and suggested solutions to address the issue.

+7. **Language Simplification:**
+    + Use clear and simple language throughout the content to make it understandable to the all the  possible audience.

+8. **Meaningful Icons:**
+    + Use icons with clear and universal meanings.
+Provide labels or tooltips for users who may have difficulty interpreting icons.

+9. **Fast Loading:**
+   + Web with fast loading times, contributing to a more enjoyable user experience.

+<br><br>

 ## USER MANUAL <a name="idUsermanual"></a> 🙇

 __[If you want to see more details and an actual manual click here.](/USER-MANUAL/IMPRESIONAME-USER-MANUAL.pdf)__